 A-fib with RVR refers to atrial fibrillation with a rapid heart rate, or rapid ventricular response.
-RVR is a complication of A-fib, an irregular heart rhythm.
-It disrupts blood supply to the body and can involve chest pain, palpitations, and other symptoms.
+RVR is a complication of A-fib that disrupts blood supply to the body and can involve chest pain, palpitations, and other symptoms.

 People with atrial fibrillation (A-fib) with rapid ventricular response (RVR) or other irregular heart rhythms should seek medical attention.
 Some people may need to spend time in the hospital.